 Medical Advancements Make Surgery Safer

-Medical science has advanced significantly in the last few decades where skilled medical professionals receive extensive training to perform complicated surgeries.
-Mortality rates have dropped significantly in the last ten years due to medical advancements and better surgical education and training.
+Medical science has advanced significantly in the last few decades, and skilled medical professionals receive extensive training to perform complicated surgeries.
+Mortality rates have dropped significantly in the previous ten years due to medical advancements and better surgical education and training.

 However, the five surgeries listed above remain the most inherently dangerous operations where performing the procedure might lead to a significantly worse outcome or death.